shams-nahid/My-Daily-AWS-Study/docs/Notes/AWS Storage/05 EBS.md

 ### Encryption

 - Encryption is handled by AWS
+- Supports both in-flight and at rest encryption by KMS
 - Use KMS (AES-256)
 - When a `EBS` is `encrypted`
   - All data inside the volume is `encrypted`